ImagingDataCommons/dicom-microscopy-viewer/README.md

 ## Usage

-The viewer can be embedded in any website.
+The viewer can be embedded in any website, one only needs to

-To this end

-* Create an instance of the `DICOMMicroscopy` viewer.
+* Create an instance of the `VLWholeSlideMicroscopyImageViewer`.
 The constructor requires an instance of `DICOMwebClient` for retrieving frames from the archive as well as the metadata for each DICOM image instance formatted according to the [
 DICOM JSON Model](http://dicom.nema.org/medical/dicom/current/output/chtml/part18/sect_F.2.html).

 * Call the `render()` method, passing it the HTML element or the name of the element, which shall contain the viewport.